GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have already mentioned what may, perhaps, appear paradoxical to some of our readers, — that the division of labour can be applied with equal success to mental as to mechanical operations, and that it ensures in both the same economy of time.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Charles Babbage*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts